Alys Faiz: Her legacy

 After her death, Habib R. Sulemani wrote in The Dawn newspaper, "During my decade-long stay in Lahore, as a silent observer of the literary-scene, I was fascinated by her life-story which made me believe that women are stronger than men and have an immense power and talent for reconciliation and bridging the gaps between two families or nations.
 Alys gave courage to many western women who were married to Pakistanis and now live here as citizens.
 Alys gave many sacrifices.
 Faiz Ahmad Faiz's life and poetry have influenced hundreds of thousands of people in one way or the other, but Alys has shaped his life and poetry.
 A study of Faiz, as a person and a poet, cannot be complete without a study of Alys.
 Rather I should say she needs a special treat on her own right as a writer and a poet.

-A recent dramatic Production 'Chand Roz Aur Meri Jaan' focussed for the first time on the inimitable chemistry between Faiz and Alys.
+A recent dramatic Production 'Chand Roz Aur Meri Jaan' focused for the first time on the relationship between Faiz and Alys.
 'Chand Roz Aur Meri Jaan' presents the hitherto unknown aspects of their life together with the help of letters exchanged between them, particularly during 'Rawalpindi Saazish' days.
 In one such production at Amritsar, renowned theatre actress Suchitra Gupta portrayed the role of Alys with Danish Iqbal.
 So, apart from a few newspaper articles and interviews in books, this production is the first ever attempt to pay tribute to the silent role played by Alys in shaping the life of Faiz."